Skip advert

 Like the old model, the Niro hybrid utilises a 1.6-litre GDi (Gasoline Direct Injection) petrol engine combined with an electric motor fed by a small battery, all used to drive the front wheels (like all Niros).
 The same petrol engine features in the plug-in hybrid, but it’s mated to a more powerful electric motor and larger battery for a pure-electric driving range of up to 40 miles.
 Both hybrids get a six-speed dual-clutch automatic transmission.

-The new 64.8kWh battery found in the Niro EV is barely any bigger than the old e-Niro’s unit and 201bhp power output is identical.
-But range is up an extra five miles to 285 miles and recharging from 10 to 80 per cent takes 45 minutes, which is nine minutes quicker than the old e-Niro.
+The 64.8kWh battery found in the Niro EV is barely any bigger than the old e-Niro’s unit, and its 201bhp power output is identical.
+But range is up an extra five miles to 285 miles, while its recharging time from 10 to 80 per cent takes 45 minutes, which is nine minutes quicker than the old e-Niro.

-The Niro’s trim structure is incredibly simple, kicking off with the entry-level ‘2’, then the ‘3’ and finally top-spec ‘4’.
+The Niro’s trim structure is incredibly simple, kicking off with the entry-level ‘2’, followed by mid-range ‘3’ and finally top-spec ‘4’.
 All models are equipped with alloy wheels, LED daytime running lights, a digital instrument panel, Apple CarPlay, Android Auto, a reversing camera, rear parking sensors and smart cruise control, among other safety features.
 The size of the digital driver’s display and central touchscreen vary depending on the trim level, with range-topping models equipped with two 10.25-inch panels.

 Frequently Asked Questions